Tom-Rohr/Frontend-Mentor/README.md

 # Frontend-Mentor

-### This repository is dedicated to storing challenges from FrontendMentor.com
+### This repository contains my solutions to challenges from FrontendMentor.com

 ### Netlify links: